bjornbytes/lovr-docs/guides/Distribution.md

 Distribution
 ===

-LÖVR projects can be exported to standalone executables or WebVR projects.
+LÖVR projects can be exported to standalone executables or WebXR projects.
 This guide will teach you how to export and distribute a project.

 Creating an Archive